d12frosted/elpa-mirror/gnu/corfu-readme.txt

   Pcomplete has a few bugs on Emacs 28 and older.
 We can work around the issues with the [Cape] library (Completion at point extensions).
 Cape provides wrappers which sanitize the Pcomplete function.
-If you use Emacs 28 or older installing these advices is recommended such that Pcomplete works properly.
 On Emacs 29 the advices should not be necessary anymore, since most relevant bugs have been fixed.
-I therefore recommend to avoid the advices on Emacs 29 and eventually report any remaining Pcomplete issues upstream.
+In case you discover any remaining Pcomplete issues, please report them upstream.

   ┌────
-  │ ;; The advices are only needed on Emacs 28 and older.
+  │ ;; Sanitize the `pcomplete-completions-at-point' Capf.
+The Capf has undesired │ ;; side effects on Emacs 28 and earlier.
+These advices are not needed on Emacs │ ;; 29 and newer.
   │ (when (< emacs-major-version 29)
-  │   ;; Silence the pcomplete capf.
-Hide errors or messages.
-  │   (advice-add 'pcomplete-completions-at-point :around #'cape-wrap-silent) │
-  │   ;; Ensure that pcomplete does not write to the buffer and behaves as a │   ;; `completion-at-point-function' without side-effects.
-  │   (advice-add 'pcomplete-completions-at-point :around #'cape-wrap-purify)) └────
+  │   (advice-add 'pcomplete-completions-at-point :around #'cape-wrap-silent) │   (advice-add 'pcomplete-completions-at-point :around #'cape-wrap-purify)) └────